-Although steps are taken to ensure the safety of every GV team, during the trip team leaders and team members must still be prepared for a variety of possible emergencies.
-Emergency procedures are contained in the GV Emergency Management Flow Chart and plan and first aid recommendations are outlined below.
-In addition, every team leader should compile a team crises packet.
+Although steps are taken to ensure the safety of every GV team, during the trip team leaders and team members still must be prepared for a variety of possible emergencies.
+Emergency procedures are contained in the GV Emergency Management Flow Chart and Plan and first aid recommendations are outlined below.
+In addition, every team leader should compile a team crisis packet.

-Emergency Management Plan (EMP)
+Emergency Management Plan

 The health and safety of Global Village team participants and leaders is a top priority of Habitat for Humanity and the Global Village staff.
 This Emergency Management Plan (EMP) is the Global Village team leader's guide to handling accidents, illnesses and catastrophic events that involve team members during the course of a GV trip.
-It consists of the Process Flow that defines specific steps for responding to three categories of occurrences - minor injury/illness, major injury/illness and catastrophic events -- and the Global Village Incident Report which provides a standardized method of documenting every qualifying emergency, and the following text sections that further explain each step in the process flow.
+It consists of the Process Flow that defines specific steps for responding to three categories of occurrences - minor injury/illness, major injury/illness and catastrophic events - and the Global Village Incident Report which provides a standardized method of documenting every qualifying emergency, and the following text sections that further explain each step in the process flow.
 The plan outlines the minimum response expected of a leader who encounters such emergencies, but does not limit additional response activities, as circumstances dictate.

-Although the team leader often is the frontline decision maker in a team emergency, the Sending Coordinator and the Host Coordinator stand ready to assist and need to be kept informed of all emergencies as they develop.
+Although the team leader often is the frontline decision maker in a team emergency, the Global Village Area Coordinator and the Host Coordinator stand ready to assist and need to be kept informed of all emergencies as they develop.

 The Global Village Incident Report is the official vehicle for documenting emergency situations and what actions were taken.
-An incident report should be completed and emailed to Sending Coordinator at kbritanakova@habitat.org or rharber@habitat.org (or faxed to +421 2 524 97 073) as soon as possible (no later than 2 days) following any accident, injury or illness requiring professional medical attention, hospitalization or evacuation, or resulting in the death of any team member; any significant disruption in the trip, caused by catastrophic events - natural or manmade - which pose threat to team members; or when a team member departs the trip earlier than planned.
+An incident report should be completed and emailed to HFHI EMEA Area Coordinator as soon as possible (no later than 2 days) following any accident, injury or illness requiring professional medical attention, hospitalization or evacuation, or resulting in the death of any team member; any significant disruption in the trip, caused by catastrophic events - natural or manmade - which pose threat to team members; or when a team member departs the trip earlier than planned.